wp-plugins/klaviyo/readme.txt

 === Klaviyo ===
 Contributors: bialecki
 Donate link: http://www.klaviyo.com
-Tags: support, help, guide, tutorial, klaviyo
+Tags: analytics, marketing, klaviyo
 Requires at least: 2.5
 Tested up to: 2.5
-Stable tag: 1.1.1
+Stable tag: 1.1.2

-Allows you to easily add the necessary JavaScript code to enable Klaviyo's learnlets.
+Allows you to easily add the necessary JavaScript code to enable Klaviyo's analytics.

 == Description ==

-Klaviyo adds the necessary JavaScript code to enable our learnlets on any WordPress blog.
+Klaviyo adds the necessary JavaScript code to enable our analytics on any WordPress blog.
 This eliminates the need to edit your template code to enable Klaviyo.

 **Features**

 Klaviyo has the following features:

-- Inserts our code on all pages WordPress manages, allowing you guide users through any part of your blog.
+- Inserts our code on all pages WordPress manages, allowing you track users on any part of your blog.
 - Easy install: only need to know your Klaviyo ID.
 - Can include tracking code in the footer, speeding up load times.
 - Complete control over options; disable any feature if needed.